Check off these boxes to ensure your PPC marketing strategies are on the right track for your SaaS brand.

 Even better: Create a case study that highlights your partnership with that brand and how they found success through working with you.
 This establishes credibility and helps people understand your offering on a deeper level.

 You can also establish credibility through showcasing:

 - Client testimonials

 - Seller ratings

 2. Always qualify your leads

-Plenty of SaaS companies think they’re covering all the bases: They’ve got the proper CRM in place, and they perfectly store and track their leads.
-But if you’re not following up on those leads and doing the work of rating and scoring them based on their perceived value, you could be missing out on helpful insights.
+Plenty of SaaS brands think they’re covering all the bases.
+They’ve got a customer relationship management (CRM) tool in place, and they properly store and track their leads.
+But if you’re not following up on those leads and taking advantage of lead scoring, you could miss out on helpful insights.